IHE/ITI.PCF/input/pagecontent/volume-1.md

 There are three levels of maturity, in incrementally more difficult to implement steps, defined:
 Support for these Basic, Intermediate, and Advanced policies is support for the ability to provide these capabilities.
 The actual policy provided to the Patient would be some subset of this support that the data custodian is willing to enforce.

+When the Implicit Option is not declared to be implemented, then PCF expects "Deny all" or "Permit all authorized uses" for the overarching policy.

 ### 53.2.1 Implicit Option

 The Implicit Policy Option indicates that there is a default policy that is used when there is no Consent found on file for a given patient.
 This Implicit Policy shall support the following "overarching" policies: